Pradeep-selva/breaddit/README.md

 - Sign up/Log in and join this community of bakers and bread lovers in a reddit like platform, to share your thoughts on your favorite kinds of breads in subreaddits of your choice, and interact with them, through your votes and comments.
-- Installable as a PWA!
+- Installable on your mobile device as a PWA!
 - [Visit site](https://breadddit.web.app/) to see it in action.

 ## Screenshots